PaulKinlan/paul.kinlan.me/content/en/2019-12-03-puppeteer-go.markdown

 tags: [the headless web, puppeteer, headless]
 ---

-I love Puppeteer - it lets me play around with the ideas of <a href="https://paul.kinlan.me/the-headless-web/">The Headless Web</a>&nbsp;- that is running the web in a browser without a visible browser and even build tools like <a href="https://paul.kinlan.me/domcurl/">DOM-curl</a>&nbsp;(Curl that runs JavaScript).
+I love Puppeteer - it lets me play around with the ideas of [The Headless Web](https://paul.kinlan.me/the-headless-web/) - that is running the web in a browser without a visible browser and even build tools like [DOM-curl](https://paul.kinlan.me/domcurl/) (Curl that runs JavaScript).
 Specifically I love scripting the browser to scrape, manipulate and interact with pages.

-One demo I wanted to make was inspired by Ire's <a href="https://bitsofco.de/how-i-created-488-live-images/">Capturing 422 live images</a>&nbsp;post where she ran a puppeteer script that would navigate to many pages and take a screenshot.
+One demo I wanted to make was inspired by Ire's [Capturing 422 live images](https://bitsofco.de/how-i-created-488-live-images/) post where she ran a puppeteer script that would navigate to many pages and take a screenshot.
 Instead of going to many pages, I wanted to take many screenshots of elements on the page.

 The problem that I have with Puppeteer is the opening stanza that you need to do anything.
 Launch, Open tab, navigate - it's not complex, it's just more boilerplate than I want to create for simple scripts.
-That's why I created <a href="https://github.com/PaulKinlan/puppeteer-go">Puppeteer Go</a>.
+That's why I created [Puppeteer Go](https://github.com/PaulKinlan/puppeteer-go).
 It's just a small script that helps me build CLI utilities easily that opens the browser, navigates to a page, performs _your_ action and then cleans up after itself.

 Check it out.